 The more you learn, the more there is to learn.
-This is true about every part of my life, but one of the clearest examples is the Cackling goose.
-Cackling geese are very similar to the ubiquitous Canada goose seen on ponds and lawns all over North America, so similar that I didn’t realize we had mixed flocks of Cackling and Canada geese in Colorado every winter until recently.
+This is true about every part of my life, but one of the clearest examples is the cackling goose (Branta hutchinsii).
+Cackling geese are very similar to the ubiquitous Canada goose (Branta canadensis) seen on ponds and lawns all over North America, so similar that I didn’t realize we had mixed flocks of cackling and Canada geese in Colorado every winter until recently.

 I can’t remember a time when I didn’t know what a Canada goose looked like and I can’t remember when I learned to refer to it as Canada and not Canadian goose.
 (Canada is its name, not an adjective.)
 But this supposedly familiar bird turns out to have a huge range of distingiushable variations.
 Before 2004, they were all treated as subspecies.
 Then scientists decided to split out some of the smaller subspecies that breed on the tundra and name them cackling goose.

 Now there are seven subspecies of Canada goose and four of cackling, and they are all only slightly different from one another.
 The Canada goose has an oval head and long bill compared to the cackling goose’s round head and stubby bill.
 The subspecies of both types are a series of gradations from large bill, oval head, long neck, and large body to tiny bill, round head, short neck, and small body.
 Actually identifying the specific subspecies of either a cackling or Canada goose is tricky, and the fact that the largest cacklers are nearly identical to the smallest Canadas doesn’t help any.